 Stop, take a deep breath, get present in the moment, ask WIN.
 Make a list of everything vying for your attention.

 Get the future out of your head.

-Author opened a new page in his journal and wrote down a list.
-What might you want to do some day as a result of today?
+The author opened a new page in his journal and wrote down a list.
+What might you want to do someday as a result of today?

 You will execute better and faster because you are focused.